 Click the button below to submit your donation using our secure payments gateway.

-To stay up-to-date on issues and contribute to a collective voice on changes needed, MCC Toronto is a member of the Canadian Council for Refugees.
-From our experience with refugees trying to navigate the complex refugee system, we speak out about issues and changes needed to the system.
+To stay up-to-date on issues and contribute to a collective voice on changes needed, MCC Toronto through our LGBTQ+ Refugee Programs is a member of the Canadian Rainbow Coalition for Refuge (CRC4R), the Canadian Council for Refugees (CCR), the Sponsorship Agreement Holders Association (SAH association), the 2SLGBTQ Service Provider Network and the LGBTQ+ Settlement Network of Toronto.
+We also sit in the Executive Committee at CCR.
+We use our experience working with LGBTQ+ refugees who are trying to navigate the complex refugee system to advocate for changes to protection mechanisms in Canada.

-We work to educate our congregation and the public about the particular challenges faced by LGBTIQ+ refugees around the world and here in Canada.
+We work to educate our congregation and the public about the particular challenges faced by LGBTQ+ refugees around the world and here in Canada.